tombrazier/hotmetal/README.md

 Presently there is just a controller PCB and firmware.
 In time I plan to build a front panel PCB as well.
 The board is designed to mount neatly in a Gaggia Baby machine but there is scope for other layouts for different machines.
 The circuit diagram would work with pretty much all machines with some modifications to the firmware.

-`hardware/controller` contains EAGLE files for the controller PCB which is an Arduino Nano shield.
+`hardware/controller` contains EAGLE CAD files for the controller PCB which is an Arduino Nano shield.

+`hardware/controller` contains PDFs of the schematics for various versions of the controller.
+This saves having to have EAGLE to view them.

 `firmware/controller` contains the Arduino source code.